Version Sets & Promotion

 {% hint style="info" %}

-**Auto-backup**: When promoting to `release`, a backup is automatically created as `release-previous`.
+**Auto-backup.** When you promote to `release`, a backup is automatically created as `release-previous`.
 Use `--no-backup` to skip this safety measure.

 {% endhint %}